Overview of STIPS

 print(stips.__env__report__)

-The output will resemble the one given below, where the place holders x.y.z and a.b.c should match the current requirements in the readthedocs installation documentation.
+The output will resemble the one given below, where the place holders x.y.z and a.b.c should match the requirements in the readthedocs installation documentation.

 STIPS Env Report